SocketCluster/socketcluster-client-ios/README.md

 # socketcluster-client-ios
 Native iOS client for SocketCluster

 The project is in beta.
+If you have issues with this client, there are others to choose from: https://github.com/socketcluster/client-drivers#list-of-clients

 ### Setup